 Before you send your Microsoft Device to Microsoft for Service, you are responsible to back up all existing data, software, and programs, to remove or erase all existing data, and remove any storage device.
 In order to perform comprehensive testing and diagnostics on your Microsoft Device, your Device will be reset to its original factory state.
 This process will erase all programs and personal data on your Device.

-If Service of your Microsoft Device involves transferring information or installing software, you will only submit an order if you have the legal right to: (1) copy the information, including verifying that your Microsoft Device does not contain illegal files or data; and (2) agree to the terms of the software license; you authorize Microsoft to transfer the information and accept those terms for you in performing the Service.
+If Service of your Microsoft Device involves transferring information or installing software, you will submit a service request only if you have the legal right to: (1) copy the information, including verifying that your Microsoft Device does not contain illegal files or data; and (2) agree to the terms of the software license; you authorize Microsoft to transfer the information and accept those terms for you in performing the Service.

 Microsoft is not responsible for loss, recovery, or compromise of data, programs or loss of use of equipment resulting from Service of your Microsoft Device.

 Microsoft will ship your Microsoft Device to the mailing address submitted when you authorized Service, unless you give us alternate instructions in writing.
 If your device is returned to Microsoft because delivery could not be completed at that address, Microsoft will attempt to contact you for an alternate address.
 If you do not provide an address where Microsoft or its agent may deliver your device within 60 days after the original delivery attempt, Microsoft will notify you that it considers your device abandoned.
 If your device is abandoned, Microsoft may dispose of your Microsoft Device (in accordance with applicable law); specifically, Microsoft may sell your device at a private or public sale to pay for any outstanding Service.
 Microsoft reserves its statutory and any other lawful liens for unpaid charges.